Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Baden Powell Trail – a fabulous hiking trail that passes through a number of North Shore parks and includes spectacular views from Quarry Rock near Deep Cove.

-- Reifel Migratory Bird Sanctuary – arguably the best place to see birds in the Lower Mainland.
+- Reifel Migratory Bird Sanctuary – arguably the best place to see birds anywhere in the Lower Mainland.

 - Rice Lake – a beautiful lake to walk around and fish at in North Vancouver.